andim/evolimmune/README.md

 ## Remarks

 In the code we use the following simplified notations `c_constitutive = mu1, c_defense = mu2, c_infection = lambda_, c_uptake = cup` and we define the tradeoff `c_defense(c_constitutive)` as a parametric function of a parameter `epsilon` in [0, 1], where 0 corresponds to fully constitutive and 1 to maximally regulated responses.

+Note: As the simulations are stochastic you generally will not get precisely equivalent plots.

 ## Contact